firefly-cpp/sport-activities-features/docs/index.rst

 - extracting the dead ends,
 - and much more.

-The framework comes with two (testing) benchmark datasets, which are freely available to download from: [DATASET1](http://iztok-jr-fister.eu/static/publications/Sport5.zip), [DATASET2](http://iztok-jr-fister.eu/static/css/datasets/Sport.zip).
+The framework comes with two (testing) benchmark datasets, which are freely available to download from: `DATASET1 <http://iztok-jr-fister.eu/static/publications/Sport5.zip>`_, `DATASET2 <http://iztok-jr-fister.eu/static/css/datasets/Sport.zip>`_.

 Historical Weather Data
 -----------------------

-Weather data parsed is collected from the [Visual Crossing Weather API](https://www.visualcrossing.com/).
+Weather data parsed is collected from the `Visual Crossing Weather API <https://www.visualcrossing.com/>`_.
 Please note that this is an external unaffiliated service and users must register to use the API.
 The service has a free tier (1000 Weather reports / day) but is otherwise operating on a pay-as-you-go model.
-For pricing and terms of use please read the [official documentation](https://www.visualcrossing.com/weather-data-editions) of the API provider.
+For pricing and terms of use please read the `official documentation <https://www.visualcrossing.com/weather-data-editions>`_ of the API provider.

 Documentation
 =============